 Conventional outreach is not effective at reaching the majority of farmers.
 Traditional events tend to draw in and speak to the innovative farmer rather than the non-adopter.
 The National Wildlife Federation looks for Champions who will create an outreach plan with new themes and messaging frames that will appeal to the mindsets and motivations of those who have not yet adopted soil health practices.

 We are very flexible with funding creative ideas to reach this specific audience.
 This is not a grant to fund the outreach that you have been doing for years.
 This is a collaborative and targeted outreach program, grounded in social science, and specifically designed to get non-adopters to start using soil health practices.
 We believe these soil practices can improve the sustainability of all farms, yet promotion of these practices reflects a communication challenge.
 Our program approach seeks to overcome this challenge by innovating the ways in which we conduct outreach.

 Where does the outreach take place?

 Champion teams are selected from across the Mississippi River Basin including Arkansas, Illinois, Indiana, Iowa, Louisiana, Minnesota, Mississippi, Missouri, Ohio, Tennessee, and Wisconsin.
-The current opportunity is open to applicants based in Louisiana.
+The current opportunity is open to applicants based in both Mississippi and Louisiana.